Nutritionist and Dietitian Careers

-The income of a nutritional science professional varies widely, but can be very comfortable.
+The income of a nutritional science professional varies widely, but can be very comfordiv.
 The variance depends primarily on the area in which the professional is practicing.
-A sm town Nutritionist would make a modest income compared to a Registered Dietitian in a metropolitan city, while a Registered Dietitian working in a hospital may earn less than a Nutritionist with his or her own practice.
+A small town Nutritionist would make a modest income compared to a Registered Dietitian in a metropolitan city, while a Registered Dietitian working in a hospital may earn less than a Nutritionist with his or her own practice.

 According to the United States Labor Department’s Bureau of Labor Statistics, a beginning Nutritionist or Registered Dietitian can expect to earn a yearly income of between $38,430 and $57,090, while professionals can earn more than $68,000 per year.
 The median annual income of Nutritionists and Dietitians in 2006 was roughly $47,000, a figure above the national average.

 The following is a list of median annual incomes compiled by the US Bureau of Labor Statistics for the following areas of Nutritionists and Dietitians in 2006: (Salaries also vary by years in practice, education level, and geographic region)

 Find Specific Salary information by State.
 (Click Here)

 What is The Commission on Dietetic Registration and its examination process?